400lbhacker/400lbhacker/README.md

 **[r2di.ps1 — PowerShell installer](./r2di.ps1)**
 [📜 View r2di.ps1](https://github.com/400lbhacker/400lbhacker/blob/main/r2di.ps1)

-If the script is hosted in another repository, replace the link above with its GitHub URL.

 For users who want to inspect the implementation before executing it, the PowerShell source should be reviewed directly from the repository.

 ---